-The directors and management have considered and assessed reasonably possible changes for the Terminal Value key assumption by applying a 1.15x consistent with previous years, with a result of no impairment being identified on the investment.
+The directors and management have considered and assessed reasonably possible changes for the Terminal Value key assumption by applying a lower multiple of 1.15x consistent with previous years, with a result of no impairment being identified on the investment.
 Due to the nature of the regulatory arrangement and the significant headroom in the valuation, climate change risks are not considered to have a material impact on the valuation of investments in subsidiaries.
-Passenger numbers adopted from our scenario analysis that feeds into our long-term forecast, detailed in the CFD section from page 74, forecasts adequate long-term passengers to support Heathrow's own long-term cash flow forecasts.
+Passenger numbers adopted from our scenario analysis that feeds into our long-term forecast, detailed in the CFD section of these Annual Report and Financial Statements from page 74, forecasts adequate long-term passengers to support Heathrow's own long-term cash flow forecasts.